-For details, see About the audio output settings on page 47.
+For details, see About the audio output settings on page 54.

-About the HDMI High Speed Transmission
+\ About the HDMI High Speed Transmission

 This player outputs 1080/60p and Deep Color video signals.
-If your TV supports 1080/60p or Deep Color signals, use a High Speed HDMI[TM] cable in order to take advantage of the maximum performance the player and TV can offer.
-Also set HDMI High Speed Transmission to On (page 39).
+If your TV supports 1080/60p or Deep Color signals, use a High Speed HDMITM cable in order to take advantage of the maximum performance the player and TV can offer.
+Also set HDMI High Speed Transmission to On.
+HDMI High Speed Transmission can be set separately for the HDMI OUT (MAIN) and HDMI OUT (SUB) terminals (page 45).